TristankMS/comfort-defender/README.md

-# comfort-defender
+# Comfort Defender
-Transition to using the Defender Portal! (https://security.microsoft.com/) *...But with more comfort*.
+Transition to using Sentinel in the Defender Portal! (https://security.microsoft.com/) *...But with more comfort*.

 A series of **tampermonkey** scripts to make your Defender portal experience a bit easier and more efficient!